2-day visit to Rome – Day 1

-Rome is served by 2 airports Fiumicino (International Airport- also known as Leonardo Davinci Airport is serving major airlines flying in from all over the world) and
+Rome is served by 2 airports Fiumicino (International Airport – also known as Leonardo Davinci Airport serving major airlines flying in from all over the world) and

-Ciampino (airport serving intercontinental budget airlines – eg EasyJet and Ryanair) – Our arrival was via this airport and therefore I will talk about ways of getting into the center from here.
+Ciampino (airport serving intercontinental budget airlines like EasyJet and Ryanair).
+We arrived via this airport and therefore I will talk about ways of getting into the center of Rome from here.
 Just follow the signs to whichever transport mode you need at the airport.
-You can go with the train , the taxi (with a fixed rate about 30 euros per way)
+You can go with the train, the taxi (with a fixed rate of about 30 Euros per way)

-There are a few bus shuttle services servicing the Ciampino-Termini route and it is not really necessary to pre-book tickets.
+There are a few bus shuttle services servicing the Ciampino-Termini route and it is not necessary to pre-book tickets.
 There are offers available from time to time from the different companies.
-We took Sitbus http://www.sitbusshuttle.com/ en/timetable-and-fares/ which goes hourly and also at half hour intervals when there are flights coming in.
-Paid 9 Euros for a return trip which was for me a reasonable price for a 40-minute journey.
+We took the Sitbus (click the link to the website) which goes almost hourly.
+We paid 11 Euros / person for a return trip which I found to be a reasonable price for a 40-minute journey per direction.

-The thing about Rome is , you don’t just see it, you feel and immerse yourself in it, and there is no way to do so aboard a hop-on, hop off bus – The best is to walk and marvel along the way.
-Walk to your destinations and you will stumble upon 2 other places not on your list but also worth stopping to check out.
-And when you get tired, stop for Italian coffee – don’t just gulp it , sip and enjoy the aroma and the smell and don’t forget to people watch , a favourite past time of mine.
+The thing about Rome is, you don’t just visit it, you feel and immerse yourself in it.
+There is no way to do so aboard a hop-on, hop-off bus.
+The best way is to walk and marvel along the way.
+Walking to your destination will have you stumbling upon 2 other places that are not on your list but worth stopping to check out all the same.
+When you get tired stop for a shot of Italian coffee- sip slowly enjoying the aroma and stop to people watch.

-I wouldn’t recommend driving around at all! its really hard to find park places – I captured one of nightmarish parking conditions here
+I do not recommend driving in Rome.
+It is really difficult to find parking spots.
+Below I captured one of the nightmarish parking areas –

 Maybe he got out through the boot...

-A rough overview of the neighbourhoods in Rome that is of interest – most of them are on the east side of the Tiber river.
+A rough overview of the neighbourhoods in Rome that is of interest are mostly located at the east side of the Tiber River.

 This area is very likely the gateway welcoming you to Rome – since the Main Railway and Buses stop here.
 Its a rather busy area and it has a little seedier feeling here due to the vendors hawking their wares, more homeless seems to gather here , but the accomodations here seems less pricey and could be convenient if you have an early morning flight / train.
 I have stayed in this area once before, and though the public transport here is super as a central point – it is however quite far to walk to the other attractions – and you are then reliant on the buses, trams and metro and their waiting times.